zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/setup/setup-adb.md

       ````
    ![](./images/app-available.png " ")

+2. Verify that your two applications are now in ONLINE status.

-You now have a docker container running the eShop application and all the data in an autonomous across multiple modalities, JSON, Analytical data, XML, Spatial and Graph in an autonomous database.
+You now have a docker container running the eShop application and all the data in multiple schemas in an autonomous database across multiple modalities, JSON, Analytical data, XML, Spatial and Graph in an autonomous database.
 A true converged database.

 You may now [proceed to the next lab](#next).